MWschutte/scalar-jepsen/doc/blog.md

 | Quorum | Crash | 0 | 4353| 4380|
 |  Once |   Crash | 0 | 5990 | 5995 |

-As we can see even with a nemesis active we still find no writes being lost.
-Thus we can assume that the guarantee holds.
+As we can see even with a nemesis active we still find no writes being lost which seems to imply that indeed no writes can be lost if the condition is met.

 ## Test 2 - Testing LWTs for linearizability